DjangoGirls/organizer-manual/faq/README.md

 **Q: I try to add coaches on my website but it's not working: what can I do to fix it?**

 A: To add coaches on your website, you need to create a new section on your website.
-To know more about this, check the [website chapter](http://organize.djangogirls.org/website/index.html) of this manual.
+To know more about this, check the [website content subchapter](../website/content.md) of this manual.

 **Q: The application form should be close so why can I still see it?**